abschmidt6/py-time-slice/README.md

 --  Fix concave/convex factors
 --  Remove Black Bars from concave and convex modes
---  Add support for other filetypes (png, RAW, tiff)
+--  Add support for other filetypes (png, RAW, tiff) --  Add error checking if the number of slices is < the number of images but somehow > the number of pixels in the width dimension